Nyctanthous/Nyctanthous.github.io/_posts/2019-02-19-labjack-datagathering.md

 ```

 As you can imagine, this makes the Labjack LJM devices difficult to deploy.
+How do you know what rates you can safely scan at?
+What is the importance of `STREAM_TRIGGER_INDEX`, `AIN_ALL_NEGATIVE_CH`, or `STREAM_SETTLING_US`?
+Making every developer who needs to use this library learn the meaning of these kinds of parameters and configurations leads to universally high time investment - time that could be spent in development.

-However, the thoroughness of the base library's authors make it possible to write an API that can streamline this process.
+Fortunately, it is this thoroughness of the base library that makes it possible to write an API to streamline this process.

 ### C Bindings of the Base Libraries